Powassan Virus

 Special Instructions

-All specimens submitted for testing must be accompanied by a separate General Test Requisition for each specimen type collected.
+Each specimen submitted for testing must be accompanied by a separate PHO General Test Requisition.
 All fields on each requisition must be completed.

-It is also MANDATORY to provide all information requested on the Arbovirus (Non-Zika) Information Intake Form.
-The Arbovirus (Non-Zika) Information Intake Form may be exempted if all mandatory information is available on the PHO’s General Test Requisition.
-Specimens submitted with missing mandatory information will not be tested until that information is provided.
+It is MANDATORY to submit the Arbovirus (Non-Zika) Testing Intake Form, where specified, with all fields completed.
+If all of the requested information from the Arbovirus (Non-Zika) Intake Form has been provided on the PHO General Test Requisition, we do not require an additional Arbovirus (Non-Zika) Testing Intake Form.
+Specimens submitted with this mandatory information missing will not be tested until that information is provided.

 Requisitions and Kit Ordering